 Selected papers I have worked on are listed below, including abstracts, in reverse chronological order.
+For a full list of my publications, including citations, see here.

 Exploring the effects of galaxy formation on matter clustering through a library of simulation power spectra